MarcoCicognani/MeetixOS/README.md

 # Userspace Applications, Commands and Drivers

-On MeetiX OS the userspace executables are divided like
+On MeetiX OS the userspace executables are divided by

 **Applications**: applications are all the graphical programs avaible on the system, they are contained into the ** /app/** directory.